Should you buy the Fossil Gen 5 or the Fossil Gen 5E?

 - More expensive

-If looks are more important to you than internal features, you might find yourself favoring the Fossil Gen 5E.
+If looks are more important to you than interior features, you might find yourself favoring the Fossil Gen 5E.
 You'll have two size options to choose from, which is ideal for users with smaller wrists.
-It's slightly more affordable, but you'll sacrifice GPS and a few other perks.
+It's slightly more affordable, but you'll sacrifice GPS and a few other features.

 Pros